Gift guide 2022: Today's best deals at Walmart

 Cricut Explore Air 2 Daybreak machine bundle, $169 (reduced from $199)

-Here's your opportunity to put a brand new gaming console under the Christmas tree and save money while doing it: You can get a the all-digital Xbox Series S Holiday Edition console for $249 at Walmart now.
+Here's your opportunity to put a brand new gaming console under the Christmas tree and save money while doing it: You can get a the all-digital Xbox Series S Holiday Edition console for $239 at Walmart now.
 Tap the link below to score the deal while you can.
-(Hurry -- it won't last.)

 The Pioneer Woman 11-piece knife block set: $40